Skip to main content

 7 La Garenne d’Anneville

-Leased in partnership with the Garenne Group, this site has both historical and nature conservation interest.
-The rabbit warren (‘La Garenne’) and moat in the north-west of the reserve were created in the mid-13th century by the Manor des Annevilles for the purposes of containing rabbits for culinary uses.
-The moat can still be seen surrounding the area with some water in it although much of this dries in the summer.
-The centre is a semi-improved grassland and a mixture of Bracken and Gorse.
-The former greenhouse site to the south east has been largely planted with trees, a mixture of English Oak and Ash.
-It is mostly quite sheltered and the insects and butterflies in summer and birds in the winter are well worth enjoying.
+This site, which is leased by La Société Guernesiaise, has both historical and nature conservation interest.
+The rabbit warren (‘La Garenne’) and moat in the north-west of the reserve were created in the mid-13th century by the Manor des Annevilles for the purposes of rearing rabbits for the table.
+The moat can still be seen surrounding the area with some water in it although much of this dries out in the summer.
+The centre is semi-improved grassland and a mixture of Bracken and Gorse.

 BUS ROUTES: 31,32, P2

-LOCATION: Off Rue A Chiens, St Sampson.
-Perry’s 9F3
+LOCATION: Off Garenne Park, St Sampson.
+Perry’s 9F2

 VIEWING: There is a path running around the reserve.